-- You can gather indoors with unvaccinated people from one other household without masks, unless any of those people or anyone they live with has an increased risk for several illness from COVID-19.
+- You can gather indoors with unvaccinated people from one other household without masks, unless any of those people or anyone they live with has an increased risk for severe illness from COVID-19.

 - If you've been around someone who has COVID-19, you do not need to stay away from others or get tested unless you have symptoms.

-- You should still take steps to protect yourself and other in many situations, like wearing a mask, staying at least 6 feet apart from others, and avoiding crowds and poorly ventilated spaces.
+- You should still take steps to protect yourself and others in many situations, like wearing a mask, staying at least 6 feet apart from others, and avoiding crowds and poorly ventilated spaces.